Australian rules football in Oceania: Solomon Islands

 Since 2004, junior clinics have been held regularly in Honiara, and the Solomon Islands' first representative squad will compete at the AFL Oceania Under 18 Championships in December 2010.

 A youth development officer will be working in cricket and Australian rules development in the islands from 2011.

 Tonga

 Australian rules football in Tonga has been played since 2003, when the Tonga Australian Football Association was founded.
 A schools competition has been played yearly since then, including a tour to Samoa and the national team has competed against the Fitzroy Reds amateur team from Australia.

 In its debut appearance at the 2011 AFL International Cup Tonga finished a highly credible ninth position out of 18 competing countries.

 Vanuatu

-Australian rules football has been played in Vanuatu since 2006, when AFL Queensland volunteers from the Gold Coast, Queensland set up a Rec Footy competition.
+Australian rules football has been played in Vanuatu since 2006, when AFL Queensland volunteers from Gold Coast set up a Rec Footy competition.
 The program expanded in 2008 to include an Auskick junior development program later branded as "Pikinini Kick".

 The AFL Vanuatu was formally created in 2010, and nominated five Vanuatu local youths to compete at the Under 16s Oceania Cup, to be held in Tonga in December 2010.